petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 ![](imgs/05-agency-brass.png)

 Barbie couldn't help but think how inconsistent the agency's opsec was.
-Just three days ago her team was in a Faraday cage being lectured on how secrets belonged on pen and paper, and now she was listening to the top brass giving Microsoft PowerPoint presentations?
+Just three days ago her team was in a Faraday cage being lectured by a technologist on how secrets belonged on pen and paper, and now she was listening to the top brass giving Microsoft PowerPoint presentations?
 Wasn't the agency only supposed to hire the best of the best?
 Was that cage just a sexy way to get rid of some department's end-of-year budget surplus?

 "...and with the domestic 'black bag' SSL key extraction program, we're up to 95% interception of..."